-The financial statements have been prepared on a historical cost basis except for land and buildings were revalued in June 2021 and every three years.
-The next revaluation is due in June 2024
+The financial statements have been prepared on a historical cost basis except for land and buildings were revalued in June 2021.
+The next revaluation is due in June 2025.

 Functional and presentation currency

 These financial statements are presented in New Zealand dollars (\$), which is the Company's functional currency.
 All financial information presented has been rounded to the nearest thousand.